splunk-soar-connectors/crowdstrikeoauth/manual_readme_content.md

         specified seconds\], all events which are of the same type and on the same host will be put into one container, as long as the time between those two events is less than the interval.
-    -   The \[Maximum allowed continuous blank lines\] asset configuration parameter will be used to indicate the allowed number of continuous blank lines while fetching **DetectionSummaryEvents** .
-For example, of the entire data of the DetectionSummaryEvents, some of the 'DetectionSummaryEvents' exists after 100 continuous blank lines and if you've set the \[Maximum allowed continues blank lines\] parameter value to 500, it will keep on ingesting all the 'DetectionSummaryEvents' until the code gets 500 continuous blank lines and hence, it will be able to cover the DetectionSummaryEvents successfully even after the 100 blank lines.
+    -   The \[Maximum allowed continuous blank lines\] asset configuration parameter will be used to indicate the allowed number of continuous blank lines while fetching events.
+For example, if some events exist after 100 continuous blank lines and you've set the \[Maximum allowed continues blank lines\] parameter value to 500, it will keep on ingesting all events until the code gets 500 continuous blank lines and hence, it will be able to cover the events successfully even after the 100 blank lines.
 If you set it to 50, it will break after the 50th blank line is encountered.
 Hence, it won't be able to ingest the events which exist after the 100 continuous blank lines because the code considers that after the configured value in the
-        \[Maximum allowed continuous blank lines\] configuration parameter (here 50), there is no data available for the 'DetectionSummaryEvents'.
+        \[Maximum allowed continuous blank lines\] configuration parameter (here 50), there is no data available.
 -   Manual Polling
     -   During manual poll now, the app starts from the first event that it can query up to the value configured in the configuration parameter \[Maximum events to get while POLL NOW\] and